elliott-beach/CTFs/angstrom2017/brokenpasscode/README.md

 The first step to this problem is to unzip the apk (that is, an Android app) and decompile it with jadx.

-The real code is in `com/example/guest1/passcode_actf/MainActity.java`:
+The real code is in`com/example/guest1/passcode_actf/MainActity.java`:

 ![src](https://raw.githubusercontent.com/e-beach/CTFs/master/angstrom2017/brokenpasscode/MainActivity.png)

 We can see that the key is read from a MetaData object property `"com.example.guest1.passcode_actf.key"`.
-Running `grep -rin 'com.example.guest1.passcode_actf.key'` from the root directory, I discover the content is `AndroidManifest.xml`:
+Running `grep -rin 'com.example.guest1.passcode_actf.key'` from the root directory, I discover the content is in the decompilied version of `AndroidManifest.xml`:

 ![xml](https://raw.githubusercontent.com/e-beach/CTFs/master/angstrom2017/brokenpasscode/AndroidManifest.png)